Quantum nature of gravity in self-bound quantum droplets: Numerical simulation

 \subsection{Density profiles}

-In Fig.~\ref{Four} we present the Fourier transform of profiles, $|\psi(k)|^2$, for both small and large self-bound droplets.
+In Fig.~\ref{Four} we present the Fourier transform of profiles $|\psi(k)|^2$ for both small and large self-bound droplets.
 We see that $|\psi(k)|^2$ of the large droplet characterized by a uniform flat-top shape develops lateral dips probably due to the interplay of QG and phonon modes which propagate through the flat-density bulk and reflected by edges of the droplet \cite{Petrov2}.
 However, such a deformation disappears in the case of a small droplet (see dashed line) since the QG action is not strong enough to dominate the quantum fluctuations and the kinetic term.
 Here the droplet can be emitted as small amplitude waves compared to large quantum droplets.

-Effects of the GUP parameter, $\bar \beta$, on the density profiles in real space is depicted in Fig.~\ref{reaLS}.
-As $\bar \beta$ gets increased, the spatial size of the small self-bound droplet increases while its amplitude decreases (Fig.~\ref{reaLS}.(a)).
+Figure ~\ref{reaLS} illustrates effects of the GUP parameter, $\bar \beta$, on the density profiles as predicted by variational calculation and by numerical simulations based on the GGPE (\ref{GGPE-GUP1}).
+As $\bar \beta$ gets increased, the spatial size of the small self-bound droplet increases while its amplitude decreases (see Fig.~\ref{reaLS} (a)).
 This indicates that the QG acts as an extra force that dilates the droplet.
-Our numerical simulations reveal on the other hand that the density of a large droplet exhibits periodic oscillations in the plateau (flat-top) region when $\bar \beta$ becomes stronger (Fig.~\ref{reaLS}.(b)).
+Our numerical simulations reveal on the other hand that the density of the large droplet exhibits periodic oscillations in the plateau (flat-top) region when $\bar \beta$ becomes stronger (see Fig.~\ref{reaLS} (b)).
 Nevertheless, the QG parameter has no practical significance close to the edge of the droplet.
+Additionally, as is evident from Fig.~\ref{reaLS}, the ground-state density profiles of both small and large droplets are well predicted by the super-Gaussian ansatz, affording a perfect modeling approach.